MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 ### [Running a Q# program](#tab/tabid-qsharp-run)

-To run this program, open the *RunTeleport.qs* file in VS Code and select **Run**.
+To run this program, open the Main.qs file in VS Code and select **Run**.

 ### [Running a Jupyter Notebook](#tab/tabid-notebook-run)

-For a Jupyter Notebook program, the source files don't require the `@EntryPoint()` attribute.
-The files function as source libraries only.

 To run this program in a Jupyter Notebook, open a new notebook and run the following cells: